Neil Gorsuch

-Gorsuch was born in and spent his early life in Denver, Colorado, then lived in Bethesda, Maryland, while attending Georgetown Preparatory School.
-He earned a Bachelor of Arts from Columbia University, a Juris Doctor from Harvard University, and, after practicing law for 15 years, received a Doctor of Philosophy degree in law from the University of Oxford, which he attended as a Marshall Scholar.
-His doctoral thesis concerned the morality of assisted suicide, under the supervision of the Catholic legal philosopher John Finnis.
+Gorsuch spent his early life in Denver, Colorado.
+After graduating from Columbia University, where he became an established writer, Gorsuch received his legal education at Harvard Law School and earned a doctorate in jurisprudence from Oxford University in 2004 as a Marshall Scholar.
+His doctoral thesis concerned the morality of assisted suicide and was written under the supervision of legal philosopher John Finnis.
+He was a law clerk for Judge David B. Sentelle, Justice Byron White, and Justice Anthony Kennedy.

 From 1995 to 2005, Gorsuch was in private practice with the law firm of Kellogg, Hansen, Todd, Figel & Frederick.
-He was Principal Deputy Associate Attorney General at the United States Department of Justice from 2005 until his appointment to the Tenth Circuit.
-President George W. Bush nominated Gorsuch to the United States Court of Appeals for the Tenth Circuit on May 10, 2006, to replace Judge David M. Ebel, who took senior status in 2006.
+He was the principal deputy associate attorney general at the United States Department of Justice from 2005 until his appointment to the Tenth Circuit.
+President George W. Bush nominated Gorsuch to the United States Court of Appeals for the Tenth Circuit on May 10, 2006, to replace Judge David M. Ebel, who achieved senior status that same year.

 Gorsuch is a proponent of textualism in statutory interpretation and originalism in interpreting the United States Constitution.
 Along with Justice Clarence Thomas, he is an advocate of natural law jurisprudence.
-Gorsuch clerked for Judge David B. Sentelle of the U.S. Court of Appeals for the D.C.
-Circuit from 1991 to 1992 and U.S. Supreme Court justices Byron White and Anthony Kennedy from 1993 to 1994.
 He is the first Supreme Court justice to serve alongside a justice for whom he once clerked (Kennedy).
 During his tenure on the Supreme Court he has written the majority opinion in landmark cases such as Bostock v.
-Clayton County, McGirt v.
-Oklahoma, Kennedy v.
-Bremerton School District, and Ramos v.
-Louisiana.
+Clayton County on LGBT rights, McGirt v.
+Oklahoma on Indian law, Kennedy v.
+Bremerton School District on personal religious observance while serving in an official capacity, and Ramos v.
+Louisiana on juries' guilty verdicts.